simzero/jsfluids/README.md

+# IMPORTANT NOTICE: The source code for this project will be published on May 10th, 2023.
+Until then, please refer to the [documentation](https://simzero.github.io/jsfluids/v0.2.0/) for more information.
+Thank you for your patience.

 # jsfluids - A high-level JS module for real-time CFD inference

 `jsfluids` is a high-level JavaScript module for inferring/solving fluid dynamics in real-time based on pre-constructed models.
 The module is also used as the interface with virtual worlds although can be used directly in a backend.
 The pre-constructed models are based on reduced-order models, data-driven ML or (soon) with PINNs.
 For ML-based models we rely on ONNX Runtime for solving the new fields and use `jsfluids` for handling inputs and results.